Posteo

 Posteo is an email service provider based in Berlin, Germany, offering paid email accounts for individuals and businesses.
 The service gained prominence during the aftermath of the post-2013 global surveillance disclosures, especially for its high standard security features and relative anonymity as it does not require any private information in the registration process.

-Posteo offers support for DNSSEC/DANE and PGP (through Mailvelope in the web interface, which is running Roundcube).
-Additionally they offer two-factor-authentication via TOTP and use Extended Validation certificates and HPKP for the HTTPS connection.
+Posteo offers support for DNSSEC/DANE and PGP (through Mailvelope in the web interface, which is running open source Roundcube).
+Additionally, they offer two-factor-authentication via TOTP, Extended Validation certificates, HPKP for the HTTPS connection, and various themes to choose from, including dark mode.

-In 2020, Posteo had approximately 425,000 active mail accounts.
+In 2022, Posteo had more than 500,000 active mail accounts.

+Data minimization and security

+The company advertises its privacy by design.
+Both registration and payment are possible anonymously, and users' IP addresses are not stored.